Abdullah bin Abdulaziz Al Rabeeah

-Abdullah bin Abdulaziz Al Rabeeah (عبد الله بن عبد العزيزالربيعة) is a Saudi pediatric surgeon.
+Abdullah bin Abdulaziz Al Rabeeah (عبد الله بن عبد العزيزالربيعة) is a Saudi pediatric surgeon and former government official.
 He has filled a number of supervisory and advisory roles in Saudi Arabia, including Minister of Health, Advisor to the Royal Court, and Supervisor General of the international aid agency KSRelief.

 Early life and education

 Abdullah bin Abdulaziz Al Rabeeah was born in Mecca, Saudi Arabia, on 23 February 1955.

-Al Rabeeah attended King Saud University, Riyadh where he obtained his Bachelor of Medicine and Bachelor of Surgery (MBBS) degrees in July 1979.
-He interned in August 1980 at King Khalid University hospital, Riyadh.
+Al Rabeeah attended King Saud University, Riyadh where he obtained his MBBS degree in July 1979.
+He interned in August 1980 at King Khalid University Hospital, Riyadh.
 In 1981, Al Rabeeah was formally licensed to practice medicine.
 He studied at the University of Alberta Hospital, Edmonton (1985) and IWK Hospital for Children, Dalhousie University, Halifax, Nova Scotia (1987) where he completed Fellowships in General and Pediatric Surgery, respectively.

 Career

 King Abdullah bin Abdulaziz Al Saud appointed Al Rabeeah as Minister of Health for the Kingdom of Saudi Arabia.
 He was appointed on 14 February 2009.
 He served as Minister of Health until 21 April 2014.

 Al Rabeeah serves as the Supervisor General of the King Salman Humanitarian Aid and Relief Centre (known as KSrelief), headquartered in Riyadh.
 He concurrently holds the position of Advisor to the Royal Court.
 KSrelief was inaugurated on 13 May 2015 by the Custodian of the Two Holy Mosques, King Salman Bin Abdulaziz Al Saud; its purpose is to serve both as an aid-monitoring organization and as a direct provider for Saudi humanitarian aid and relief being administered worldwide.